Written by our Subject Matter Experts, Updated on September 25, 2019

 After release, you are expected to make all court dates.
 If you miss a court date, a warrant for your arrest will be issued and you will land back in a Maine jail.
 Make sure you understand all rules in place after leaving jail, such as any check-ins with your officer, drug testing, rules on leaving the state, etc.

-When it comes to the question of “How much does a bail bond cost?“, private / commercial bail is not often found in Maine.
+Private / commercial bail is not often found in Maine.
 Bondsman do little business in the state due to limited demand.
 The state has a process which can be used to directly release someone from jail instead of going through a bail bondsman.
 There are limited options however and in such cases you can expect bail bond fees to cost 10% with a minimum payment of $50 in Maine.